Iconic Fashion Journalist

 Active with several charitable organizations, Jeanne received an honourary doctorate from St. Mary’s University, and is the recipient of numerous awards, including a Special Achievement Award from the Canadian Academy of Cinema and Television, and a Crystal Award from Toronto Women in Film and Television.

 In 2014, Jeanne was named to the Order of Canada, and she was inducted into the American Marketing Association’s Hall of Legends in 2015.
-She also received a star on Canada’s Walk of Fame in 2016.
+She also received a star on Canada’s Walk of Fame in 2016, and an honorary doctorate from OCAD University in 2018.